Skip to main content

 Add Item Details

-For each item, provide: HS code, detailed description, country of origin, and individual value.
+For each item, provide: HS code, customs description, country of origin, and individual value.
 HS code and country of origin are prefilled from Shopify product details when available—review and edit as needed.
+Customs descriptions default from your product metafield (if configured) or product title and can be edited per line item.

 3